Monday, 2 March 2020

 One thing that shows how far non-Christian Jews are from the will of God is the destruction of Jerusalem in 70 AD.
 This is one of the most significant events in all of Jewish history.

 In 66 AD the Jews rebelled against Roman rule, resulting in an extremely bloody war that cost probably hundreds of thousands of lives.
-In 70 Jerusalem was captured and destroyed.
+In 70 AD Jerusalem was captured by the Romans and destroyed.

 Luke tells us in Luke 19:41-44 that when Jesus visited Jerusalem just before His crucifixion He prophesied about the city:

-41 As He approached and saw the city, He wept over it, 42 saying, ‘If you knew this day what would bring peace — but now it is hidden from your eyes.
-43 For the days will come on you when your enemies will build an embankment against you, surround you, and hem you in on every side.
-44 They will crush you and your children within you to the ground, and they will not leave one stone on another in you, because you did not recognize the time of your visitation.’”
+41 As he approached and saw the city, he wept for it, 42 saying, “If you knew this day what would bring peace — but now it is hidden from your eyes.
+43 For the days will come on you when your enemies will build a barricade around you, surround you, and hem you in on every side.
+44 They will crush you and your children among you to the ground, and they will not leave one stone on another in your midst, because you did not recognise the time of your visitation.”’

-In verses 43-44 Jesus predicts the destruction of Jerusalem that took place in 70 AD.
+In verses 43-44 Jesus is predicting the destruction of Jerusalem that took place in 70 AD.

-Verse 44 also makes it clear that the destruction happened because the Jews failed to recognise God’s visitation of them.
+Verse 44 makes it clear that the destruction happened because the Jews failed to recognise the time when God visited them.
 In other words, Jerusalem was destroyed because the majority of Jews in the time of Jesus’ earthly ministry, and in the immediately following decades, failed to accept Him as the promised Messiah.

 If we want to know what God thinks about non-Christian Judaism, He has given His verdict in what He did through the Romans in 70 AD!
 Failing to accept Jesus as Messiah is quite simply one of the worst sins that a person can commit.
 So the idea that non-Christian Jews are allies of Christians in a general sense is completely wrong.